arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-1.md

 ---
 Find the complete source code of this series in [github.com/arialdomartini/state-monad-for-the-rest-of-us][source-code].

-Notice: this is a very introductory chapter.
-If you are alredy fluent with F#, it is safe to double check that the implementation code makes sense to you, and then jump to the [next chapter](state-monad-for-the-rest-of-us-2).

 # Binary Trees
 Our journey starts with this problem: we want to count the number of leaves of an arbitrary Binary Tree.
 To keep the problem as simple as